wpilibsuite/frc-docs/source/docs/software/advanced-control/controllers/pidcontroller.rst

 .. note:: ``getPositionError()`` and ``getVelocityError()`` are named assuming that the loop is controlling a position - for a loop that is controlling a velocity, these return the velocity error and the acceleration error, respectively.

-.. note:: If using :ref:`continuous input <docs/software/advanced-control/controllers/pidcontroller:Setting Continuous Input>`, use ``getContinuousError`` rather than ``getPositionError``.
-Velocity error is unaffected.

 The current error of the measured process variable is returned by the ``getPositionError()`` function, while its derivative is returned by the ``getVelocityError()`` function:

 Specifying and Checking Tolerances